Pre-application advice

 • understand how our policies will be applied to your proposal

-• identify potential problems and sort them out before you make an application
+• identify potential problems and resolve them before you make an application

 • prevent costly and time consuming amendments to schemes later